mrkickling/RESTfulAPIFlask/README.md

 export FLASK_APP=app
 export FLASK_ENV=development
 flask run
 ```

 ## In production
 This service should not be run in production as is.
 To run in production use a [WSGI (Web Server Gateway Interface)](https://flask.palletsprojects.com/en/1.0.x/deploying/wsgi-standalone/) implementation like [Gunicorn](https://gunicorn.org/) or [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/).

 # API calls
-The API only has two possible calls.
+The API only has two possible calls:

 ## POST /write --data="text=<TEXT>"
 Create a message with a text provided in a post request.